giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 Homogenization factors may vary along the beam axis.

 Their variation is:
 - not required to be linear
-- defined by the user
+- explicitly defined by the user
 - independent for each material patch

 They can be specified either through tabulated data or through analytical functions supported by the Python environment.